bmk316/scrape/README.md

 # Scrape
-Extract data from a website and export the same on to a CSV file.
+Extract data from Indeed.com - job title, company name, description, location - and export the same on to a CSV file.